Breast malformation

 It all depends on the complexity of your case.

-An advanced Poland syndrome may require a custom-made thoracic prosthesis followed by 2 to 3 fat injections.
+Advanced Poland syndrome may require a custom-made thoracic prosthesis, followed by 2 to 3 fat injections.

-A precise treatment plan with estimates for the interventions will be given to you before any surgical treatment.
+A precise treatment plan with estimates for each procedure will be provided to you prior to surgery.

 What are the possible complications of an invaginated nipple cure?

-Partial or complete necrosis of the nipple may occur, especially if smoking has not been stopped prior to surgery.
+Partial or total necrosis of the nipple (very rare) may occur, especially if smoking has not been stopped prior to surgery.

-Problems with the sensitivity of the areola and nipple may persist for 6 months after surgery.
+Problems of areola and nipple sensitivity may persist for 6 months after surgery.

 Have a question?
 Please contact us!